zhixuan-lin/cs285-fall-2019/hw1/notes.md

 train_steps = T
 for i in range(n_iter):
   if i == 0:
   # A list of lists.
 Inner lists contains 5-tuples.
     # batch_size is not used here. the more the better
     paths = sample_trajectories(expert, expert, batch_size)
   else:
   # A list of lists.
 Inner lists contains 5-tuples.
 The total length will be largers than B
     paths = sample_trajectories(agent, expert, batch_size)
   # Concat all paths so we get a large list of 5-tuples.
 Add these tuples to replay buffer
   agent.add_replay_buffer(flatten_to_tuples(paths))
   for j in range(train_steps):
     # Sample a batch from replay buffer
-    batch = agent.sample()
+    batch = agent.sample(train_batch_size)
     # One gradient step
     agent.train(batch)
 ```